 American Indian Sacred Sites

-Harney Peak and the Black Elk Wilderness
+Black Elk Peak (formerly Harney Peak) and Black Elk Wilderness

 Translated from Lakota as "Rock Gatherer," Inyan Kara is listed on the National Register for Historic Places because of its cultural importance.
 It is recognized by the Lakota people as sacred to mothers giving birth.
 Inyan Kara is also known as one of General Custer’s stops on his expedition through the Black Hills in 1874, and stands as a landmark to early travelers and explorers in the region, with the mountain reaching 6,368 feet.